 I don’t know about you but I feel like I’ve had a hectic few weeks despite not really doing anything.
 It’s this time of year I think, everything seems to come to a head at the end of twelve long months.
-We’ve had coughs, colds, teething, sleepless nights, fertility drugs side effects and slow realisations that I’m going to be thirty eight in less than two weeks (sobs into wine).
+We’ve had coughs, colds, teething, sleepless nights, fertility drugs side effects and slow realisations that I’m going to be thirty eight in less than two weeks (sobs).
 The kid has had permanent snot face since she started nursery in September (the joy of shared germs) And teething hit her hard a few weeks ago.
 This lead to a stint of interrupted sleep, traipsing the corridor back and forth in the small hours between her room and ours, running on mumbie mode (zombie mum).
 Everything then came to a head and I found myself weeping down the phone to my mum, wine in hand.
-To help me get out of this funk, I’ve reverted back to a few simple things, that help me relax.
-To get me feeling more ‘me’ again.
+To help me get out of this funk, I’ve tried where possible, a few simple things that help me relax.

 My love for team sport started about eight years ago.
 I played various sports at school and thoroughly enjoyed them all, but went through a rather lazy period in my teens, and gave up everything bar lifting a drink or cigarette to my mouth.
 Luckily when I hit my mid-twenties, my rather rotund frame got me realising that I needed to get fit and I started running.
 When I then got together with my husband, I knew he played hockey but thought very little of it, other than it frustrated me that it seemed to take up his entire Saturday and involved a lot of beer afterwards.
 This didn’t fit in with my new couples plan of, ‘spend Saturday’s lazing around, reading newspapers, lunching, planning our future, etc’.
 I found myself a ‘Sports Widow’ and spent most Saturdays bored and alone.
 So, a decision was made, I decided to start playing a team sport, and given there are two clubs very near where we live, I chose hockey.
 It was time to dust off my old wooden stick.